 The HiSET exam is a high school equivalency test.
 The exam has five subsets that measure your knowledge in five core areas: Reading, Writing, Math, Science, and Social Studies.
 You have 3 attempts to take the HiSET.
-Tests that are passed expire after 3 years on the initial date of the first test and students will have to retake each subject.

-The exam is available paper-based at the ABE building.
-The cost of each exam is \$15.
-Please note: UNM-Gallup ABE is working toward offering the HiSET online.
-Updates will be announced.
+The exam is available in paper and computer-based at the AE building.
+The cost of paper-based exam is \$15 and the computer-based exam is \$23.